 In Colonial Williamsburg, enjoy the Grand Illumination and a mix of holiday events through December such as caroling at the courthouse, walking tours, a reading of “The Night Before Christmas,” and more.

-Garrison, North Dakota
+2. Garrison, North Dakota

 You’ll feel like you stepped onto the set of a Christmas movie in Georgetown.
 Literally.
 The 1980s film The Christmas Gift starring John Denver was filmed in this historic town nestled in the Rocky Mountains.
 At the Georgetown Christmas Market, enjoy carolers in Victorian dress, vendors selling homemade gifts such as jellies, spiced wines, ornaments, and candles, and the annual Christmas tree lighting, all set in a mountain wonderland.

 The small German town of Frankenmuth celebrates its heritage as “Michigan’s “Little Bavaria” with the world’s largest Christmas store, Bronner’s Christmas Wonderland.
 Bronner’s offers Christmas decorations and gifts at one stop.
 The Christmas market runs year-round with the small town of 5,000 receiving more than 2 million visitors each year.

-Alpine Helen, Georgia
+5. Alpine Helen, Georgia

 Helen’s annual Christkindlmarkt, a German tradition, offers all the food, drinks, gifts, and treats one would expect at an authentic Christmas market.
 Be sure and sample the wurst (sausage), kartoffelpuffer (potato pancakes), and a glass of mulled wine, gluehwein.
-Located on the Marktplatz, the market will run November 28-29 and December 5-6.
-In addition to the market, the annual Lighting of the Village in Riverside Park is November 27.
+Located on the Marktplatz, the market will run November 26-27 and December 3-4.
+In addition to the market, the annual Lighting of the Village in Riverside Park is November 25.

 Nikki Webster, owner of Brit on the Move, says the Helen Christkindlmarkt is one of the best small-town Christmas Markets because of its Bavarian theme.
 “It’s not just a Christmas market that is put up to mimic those in Europe.
 The setting is already European, it’s fairly cold, and it’s authentic.”

 8. New York State

 Several small towns in New York State bring joy to the holiday season with festivals and Christmas markets.

-Greenville, South Carolina
+10. Greenville, South Carolina

 Or visit Holiday Fair, considered to have the largest selection of arts, crafts, and gifts in the region with more than 350 crafters and commercial vendors.
-December 3-5 will be their 50th year of celebration.
+December 1-3 will be their 52nd year of celebration.

 11. Nantucket Island, Massachusetts

 12. Santa Fe, New Mexico